mhink/react-ionize/README.md

-# Ionize
+# react-ionize
-Ionize lets you build [Electron](https://electron.atom.io) applications in a declarative style, much like you'd build a web-based React application.
+react-ionize lets you build [Electron](https://electron.atom.io) applications in a declarative style, much like you'd build a web-based React application.

+## Caveat Developer
+react-ionize is still an EXPERIMENTAL, PRE-ALPHA library, and is not yet suitable for for use in a production app!
+It's a custom renderer built on top of the React Fiber reconciliation API, which itself is still under active development.
+(Not to mention, I've got a whole crop of Electron features yet to add.)

 ## Getting Started

 ```
 * yarn add react-ionize
+* yarn add react-dom@16.0.0-alpha.5
 ```

+Take a look at [Ionize Example App](https://github.com/mhink/ionize-example-app) to get started.

 ## Hello, world!
+This assumes you have an `index.html` present in your jk

 ```
 import React from 'react';
-import Ionize from 'ionize';
+import Ionize from 'react-ionize';

 let app;
 let dialog;